Connect with us

 2. Turn Salons Into Your Strongest Sales Force

-Stylists aren’t just artists—they’re frontline influencers, educators, and potential retail partners.
+Stylists are more than hair dressers.
+They are artists, frontline influencers, educators, and potential retail partners.
 If you’re serious about sustainability, it’s time to stop treating salons like an afterthought.

 According to trichologist and industry veteran Rodney Barnett, “If [stylists and barbers] were loyal to the manufacturer, you wouldn’t need a retailer.
 You are the sources to be able to educate the public on a particular product.”

-The brands that will last aren’t just selling to consumers—they’re equipping the professionals consumers already trust.
+The brands that will last are equipping the professionals that their ideal consumers already trust.

 businesswoman planning